Things to do in Lucerne, Switzerland

 Lucerne city highlights, the old town and the bridges

 Lucerne is not a big city and is easily explored by foot.
-There are two medieval wooden bridges not far from each other which are a must-see for any first-time visitor to Lucerne.
+There are two medieval wooden bridges not far from each other which are a must-see for any first-time visitor to the city.
 What is so special about the bridges, the Kapellbrücke and the Spreuerbrücke, is that on the inside they are decorated with painted panels describing Swiss and local history.

 Chapel Bridge and the Water Tower

 The Kapellbrücke, or Chapel Bridge, is the longest of the two wooden bridges.
-The 205 meter long bridge dates from the 14th century, and the painted panels inside of the bridge were added in the 17th century.
+The 205 meter long bridge dates from the 14th century.
+The painted panels inside of the bridge were added in the 17th century.
 Together with the Water Tower, which has served as archive, prison, or even torture chamber, the Chapel bridge and the water tower are definitely the most famous landmarks of Lucerne.
 In Summer the Chapel Bridge is all decorated with flowers which makes it even more picturesque.
 The bridge has suffered from a terrible fire in 1993, which destroyed almost two-third of the bridge and many of its historic paintings.
 The bridge has since then been restored.

 Jesuit Church, Spreuer Bridge and the Needle Dam